spil3141/FlappyBird_Clone/README.md

 # How to use
 ## For Windows Only
 - Fork or directly download the repository
-- Run the "GenerateProject.bat" bash script to generate a VS2019 project solution.
+- Run the "scripts/GenerateProject.bat" bash script to generate a VS2019 project solution.
 - Build the project as a normal VS solution.

 ## Screenshots